Manual Installation of Owl¶

 To uninstall Owl CLI, you can delete the Owl executable file and the local configuration directory.

 Deleting the configuration directory will clear the local Token, cache, data files, and logs.
-Please confirm these contents are no longer needed before deletion.
+Please confirm that these contents are no longer needed before deletion.

-Installing the Companion Skill for Agent (Optional)¶
+Installing Companion Skill for Agent (Optional)¶

-If you plan to use the diagnostic capabilities of the Guance Center through Owl in an AI Agent, it is recommended to install the companion owl-diagnostics skill for the Agent after completing the Owl CLI installation and executing owl sync once.
+If you plan to use the diagnostic capabilities of the Guance Center through Owl in an AI Agent, it is recommended to install the companion owl-diagnostics skill for the Agent after completing Owl CLI installation and executing owl sync once.

 Corresponding skill address:

-Taking Codex as an example
+Taking Codex as an Example

 In Codex, you can install the owl-diagnostics skill with the following prompt: